Skip to content

 I'm working with three-flatland, a 2D sprite and effects library for Three.js

 using WebGPU and TSL (Three Shader Language).
-It's currently in early alpha.
+It's currently in alpha.

 Read this reference for the API: